NVIDIA/nv-ingest/helm/README.md

 ### Access To NV Ingest API

-It is recommended that the end user provide a mechanism for [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) for the Redis pod.
+It is recommended that the end user provide a mechanism for [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) for the nv-ingest pod.
-You can test outside of your Kuberenetes cluster by [port-forwarding](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/) the Redis pod to your local environment.
+You can test outside of your Kuberenetes cluster by [port-forwarding](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/) the nv-ingest pod to your local environment.

 Example: